 Sonic storyteller and Electronic Music Production & Performance Bachelor student Marcelo Mantilla, aka Ponder Mars, gives us a window into his creative philosophy and how he has developed as an artist since joining Catalyst.
-Photography by our recent intern: designer, photographer and filmmaker Aurélie Nydegger.
+Photography by our collaborator: designer, photographer and filmmaker Aurélie Nydegger.

 I am subject to feelings.
-For example, when I was creating my song, ‘The Boy in the Forest’ (yet to be released), I liked the idea of a boy waking up in the middle of the forest and bringing order to the chaos.
+For example, when I was creating my song, ‘The Boy in the Forest’, I liked the idea of a boy waking up in the middle of the forest and bringing order to the chaos.
 I imagined this kind of forest where you can hear voices, birds, owls, water, wind and this melody that carries the whole context of the environment forward and I realised that I was creating a story.

 Day by day this project unfolds